Contextuality from the vacuum: Contextuality

-where $\bm v = [p,q] \in \Z_3^2$ denotes the associated phase point vector and $2^{-1}$ is the multiplicative inverse of $2$ in $\Z_3$.
-For two qutrits, the group elements are identified by elements of $\Z_3^4$, and take the tensor-product form
+where $\bm v = [p,q] \in \Z_3^2$ denotes a phase point vector and $2^{-1}$ is the multiplicative inverse of $2$ in $\Z_3$.
+For two qutrits, the group elements are identified by elements in $\Z_3^4$, and take the tensor-product form

-In our scenario, the compatibility of the observables is captured by their commutation relations: two Heisenberg-Weyl operators are co-measurable if they commute.
+Note that the Heisenberg-Weyl operators are non-Hermitian.
+However, here, “observables” for the Heisenberg–Weyl group are understood in the standard spectral sense: each unitary \(W(\mathbf v)\) is measured via its projection-valued measure, i.e., the eigenprojectors $\{\Pi^{(\mathbf k)}_v\}_{k\in\mathbb Z_3}$ for eigenvalues $\omega^k$.
+Outcomes are therefore labels \(k\in\mathbb Z_3\), and all probabilities are computed with these projectors.
+The compatibility of the observables is captured by their commutation relations: two Heisenberg-Weyl operators are co-measurable if they commute.
 To characterize when these operators commute, it is convenient to equip the space of phase point vectors $\Z_3^4$ with a symplectic form that encodes their commutation relations \cite{hostens_stabilizer_2005}.
-For the phase point vectors $\bm v = [p_1, q_1, p_2, q_2]$ and $\bm v\superprime = [p_1\superprime , q_1\superprime, p_2 \superprime, q_2 \superprime]$, the symplectic form is defined as
+For phase point vectors $\bm v = [p_1, q_1, p_2, q_2]$ and $\bm v\superprime = [p_1\superprime , q_1\superprime, p_2 \superprime, q_2 \superprime]$, the symplectic form is defined as